InersIn/MHL/Lab/Android/Cyclic Scanner/README.md

 - Android (Victim):
 ![victim ip](images/android%20devices%20ip.png)

-3. Toggle the button to run the service.
+3. Toggle the button to run the service
 ![Enabling services](images/toggle%20enable%20scanner.png)

 4. The service is do loop through all files in external storages.